fenago/datascience-ml-next-level/Lab07-Merging, Joining, and Concatenating/Lab_6.md

 3  230034070  Dinner, Comedy...
 5817262  qrwlqhytcbcc  Drinks with In...
 4  184167702  Friday Night D...
 1627081  kjmpllytpbfb  Murder Mystery...
 ```

-Hopefully this results set is familiar.
-We saw the same rows in the
-inner join in the previous section.
-But this preview doesn\'t tell the
-full story of the merge.

 Let\'s take a look at the *last* five rows of the merged